pikatchu/closedsource/book/0012-elias_place.md

 medicines.
 They took over every complex system humans had built and made it run flawlessly.”

-Leo felt a strange knot in his stomach.
+Leo felt confused.
 It sounded... perfect.

 “So what went wrong?” he asked.